gitfrid/CzechFOI-DRATE-OPENSCI/README.md

    We ask:"If everyone had started their first vaccine dose on that one day (versus nobody ever getting vaccinated), how much longer would people have lived on average?"

-   → This is the classic, straightforward way to do this kind of analysis.
+   → This is the classic, straightforward way to do this kind of analysis (causal model based).

 - [AC) hernan_style_poold_logistics_RMST.py](https://github.com/gitfrid/CzechFOI-DRATE-OPENSCI/blob/main/Py%20Scripts/AC%29%20hernan_style_pooled_logistics_RMST.py)
   Causal model based RMST analysis using pooled logistic regression (Hernán style)